British Rail Class 306: Formations

 In all cases the last two digits of the unit number matched those of the coach numbers.
 The whole fleet was allocated to Ilford depot.

 Withdrawal and preservation

-The Class 306 trains were withdrawn in the early 1980s, with 306017 preserved at Ilford depot.
-It had been repainted in a near original green livery, albeit with a yellow warning panel on the front to comply with then-current safety regulations.
-In the early 2000s, it was restored to operational condition by First Great Eastern.
+The Class 306 trains were withdrawn in the early 1980s.
+Unit 306017 was preserved at Ilford depot; it had been repainted in a near-original green livery, albeit with a yellow warning panel on the front to comply with then-current safety regulations.
+In the early 2000s it was restored to operational condition by First Great Eastern.

-The unit was in store at MoD Kineton awaiting the resolving of issues such as asbestos contamination.
-The contamination was removed at Eastleigh Works and the unit was transferred by rail to the East Anglian Railway Museum in June 2011 for display as an exhibit, under a 4-year loan agreement from the National Railway Museum.
-It was moved to Locomotion: the National Railway Museum at Shildon in October 2018 so it can be assessed before restoration.
+The unit was later in store at MoD Kineton awaiting the resolving of issues such as asbestos contamination.
+The contamination was removed at Eastleigh Works and the unit was transferred by rail to the East Anglian Railway Museum in June 2011 for display as an exhibit, under a four-year loan agreement from the National Railway Museum.
+It was moved to Locomotion: the National Railway Museum at Shildon in October 2018 so that it could be assessed before restoration.
 It is scheduled to move to York when space becomes available.